10 Best Cargo Liners

 Maintenance and Longevity

 All cargo liners should be removed and cleaned periodically.
 Rigid rubber and TPE liners can be hosed off, scrubbed with mild soap, and air-dried.
 Avoid harsh solvents that can degrade the surface texture or cause fading.
-If you live in a snowy climate, salt and magnesium chloride can accumulate on the liner surface, so rinsing every few weeks during winter extends the product life.
+In snowy climates, salt and magnesium chloride can accumulate on the liner surface, so rinsing every few weeks during winter extends product life.

 Fabric liners require more attention.
 Shake out hair and debris after each trip, and spot-clean stains before they set.
 If the manufacturer states the liner is machine washable, use a gentle cycle and let it air dry to prevent shrinkage.
 Check the waterproof coating periodically; areas that see heavy paw traffic may benefit from a reproofing spray after a year or two of use.